Presencial, Online, Streaming

 Objectives:

-To analyze the legal and procedural measures applicable in restructuring processes.
-To study the new alternatives for restructuring companies in crisis.
+To analyse the legal and procedural measures applicable in restructuring processes.
+To study new alternatives for restructuring companies in crisis.
 To examine the impact of the reform on debt negotiation and restructuring.
 To develop practical skills in the application of legal restructuring procedures.

 Syllabus: